 2) Sydney, Australia

 New Year celebrations in Singapore is stunning like the city itself.
 While the year-end celebrations can be enjoyed all across the island, the Marina Bay Singapore Countdown is one of the city’s largest and grandest celebrations.
-Packed with a gamut of activities like a giant carnival, art markets, a visual projection showcase and, of course, spectacular fireworks showcase at the stroke of midnight, this is one countdown event that you should not miss at any cost.
-This year ‘Star Island Singapore’ will bring the celestial-themed spectacle to The Float @ Marina Bay on 31 December 2019 through a 90-minute extravaganza of firework displays and electrifying performances.
+Packed with a gamut of activities like a giant carnival, art markets, a visual projection showcase and, of course, spectacular fireworks showcase at the stroke of midnight, this is one countdown event that I can never forget.
+Before the pandemic hit the world Singapore celebrated the ‘Star Island Singapore’ – the celestial-themed spectacle – to The Float @ Marina Bay on 31 December 2019 through a 90-minute extravaganza of firework displays and electrifying performances.
+Besides Marina Bay, other great vantage points to enjoy the breath-taking fireworks were the ArtScience Museum™, Ocean Financial Centre and The Fullerton Hotel Singapore.

 New Year’s Eve celebration in Reykjavik is unforgettable – a show of fire and ice.
 Fireworks are quite magnificent but what makes this place unique is – The Northern Lights.
 Every year global travellers and locals combat polar cold to view this natural phenomenon.
 The Mars-like landscape of Reykjavik creates a breathtaking backdrop for the lights.
 New Year’s Eve is a prime time to see Northern lights and this is the only time of the year when fireworks are allowed.
-Locals have family dinners, attend the local bonfire, watch an annual TV show and at midnight entire population indulges into fireworks.
+Locals have family dinners, attend the local bonfire, watch an annual TV show and at midnight entire population indulges in fireworks.
 But Iceland is not for the faint-hearted.
 Go only, if you can bear the extreme cold.
+Here’s a wonderful Iceland in winters guide

 Thanks to the Oktoberfest, Berlin has earned a worldwide tag of a party city and it doesn’t disappoint you on New Year’s Eve.
 Germans have a tradition of participating in the annual pancake race – Berliner Silvesterlauf.
 Locals run in fancy dress for 2 to 15 km, flipping pancakes all the way.
 In the evening, Berlin’s biggest party takes place at the Brandenburg Gate.
 The 2 km stretch between the Victory Column and Brandenburg Gate is the place to celebrate Silvester (New Year’s Eve in German).